villa-mark/3F-Group6-OFFENSE_MANAGEMENT_SYSTEM/README.md

   * Approve/Reject user created account
     > Before the user can officially create his/her account, the admin needs to approve it.

-  * Validate appeals or excuses

 [User]
   * View offense severity, and filing status(filed/not filed)
   * Can file appeal or provide explanation for their offenses
   * Can view pending excuses.
+  * Validate appeals or excuses

+#Operation
+@package offense.management

+To run this program in cmd, type "java offense.management.Main"

+#Run as ADMINISTRATOR
+> username - ADMIN
+> password - ADMIN123